-10.8 No-Cost Sabbatical.
+10.9 No-Cost Sabbatical.
 The Superintendent may recommend to the Board that a sabbatical leave for study which is part of an advanced degree program may be granted to any Teacher of the District who has completed four (4) years of uninterrupted service in the District at the time of application.
 A Teacher desiring a no-cost sabbatical must meet with the building principal to determine mutually agreeable financial parameters.
-Building principals working with the Assistant Superintendent of Human Resources will insure that the person(s) replacing the Teacher on sabbatical is appropriate to the position.
-The District will compensate the Teacher on sabbatical leave at a level which represents a difference in cost between the salary and benefits normally earned by that Teacher and the cost of employing a replacement for the period of the sabbatical.
+Building principals working with the Assistant Superintendent of Human Resources will insure that the person(s) replacing the Teacher on sabbatical leave at a level which represents a difference in cost between the salary and benefits normally earned by that Teacher and the cost of employing a replacement for the period of the sabbatical.
 The cost of benefits shall be included in this determination.
 The Assistant Superintendent of Human Resources will establish appropriate procedures for the implementation for this provision.

-A Teacher must apply for a no cost sabbatical no later than June 1st for the first semester, or November 1st for the second semester.
-The duration of a no cost sabbatical may be no more than one (1) school year, but may be extended in special circumstances at the discretion of the Assistant Superintendent of Human Resources.
-Provisions to return to work are covered in Section 10.16.
+A Teacher must apply for a no-cost sabbatical no later than June 1st for the first semester, or November 1st for the second semester.
+The duration of a no-cost sabbatical may be no more than one (1) school year, but may be extended in special circumstances at the discretion of the Assistant Superintendent of Human Resources.
+Provisions to return to work are covered in Section 10.17.